convexbrain/Totsu/solver_rust/README.md

 ## Target problem

 A common target problem is continuous scalar **convex optimization** such as LP, QP and QCQP.
-SOCP and SDP can also be handled.
+SOCP and SDP can also be handled with elaboration.

 ## Algorithm and design concepts